7 Must-Know Rules for Carrying Liquids on a Plane

 Ensure all liquid items—including shampoo, toothpaste, and lotion — fit in one quart-sized, clear plastic bag.

-Even if partly full, larger containers will not be allowed through security.
+Larger containers, even if partly full, will not be allowed through security.
 So, leave your big bottles at home or pack them in your checked luggage.

 Always double-check the size of your liquid containers before heading to the airport to avoid any hassles.